02 Jun 2025

 3. Conduct competitive analysis

 Users don’t arrive at your product in a vacuum.
 They will have visited competitors’ products and will likely have expectations about how a site or app like yours should be laid out, as well as the words you use to describe similar categories.
-Taking a look at competition can also generate opportunities – perhaps no competitor is producing evergreen informational content, highlighting the potential for a serious SEO campaign.
+Conducting a competitive analysis UX can also generate opportunities – perhaps no competitor is producing evergreen informational content, highlighting the potential for a serious SEO campaign.
 These should all be factored into the IA’s “blueprint.”

 4. Create a content inventory